Universal Liouville action as a renormalized volume and its gradient flow: Introduction

 Renormalized volume as a Liouville action has been previously studied for convex co-compact group actions in $\mathbb{H}^3$ (see work by Takhtajan--Teo \cite{TT_Liouville} and Krasnov--Schlenker \cite{KrasnovSchlenker_CMP}), or equivalently, for conformally compact hyperbolic metrics.
-A set of applications of this study are bounds for the hyperbolic volume of mapping tori of pseudo-Anosov maps in term of their Weil--Petersson translation length (by Brock \cite{Brock03}) or their entropy (by Kojima--McShane \cite{KojimaMcShane18}).
+Applications of this study include bounds for the hyperbolic volume of the mapping tori of pseudo-Anosov maps in terms of their Weil--Petersson translation length or their entropy (by Kojima--McShane \cite{KojimaMcShane18}, see also Brock-Bromberg \cite{BBinflexvol}).
 This uses a bound (by Schlenker \cite{Schlenker13}) for renormalized volume in terms of Weil--Petersson distance by studying the gradient of the Liouville action, similar to our bound in Theorem \ref{thm:bound_distance}.
-Moreover, we show in Theorem~\ref{thm:gradient} that every flowline of the gradient converges to the absolute minimum, in analogy to the result done by the first three authors \cite{BridgemanBrombergVargas} for the relatively acylindrical case.
+Moreover, we show in Theorem~\ref{thm:gradient} that every flowline of the gradient converges to the global minimum, in analogy to the result done by the first three authors \cite{BridgemanBrombergVargas} for the relatively acylindrical case.
 This builds on work by the first two authors and Brock \cite{bridgeman2021weilpetersson}, where they used the gradient flow to find the minimum of renormalized volume for a boundary incompressible hyperbolic $3$-manifold.